 - Press the pressure cook button (high pressure).
 Set the timer to 7 mins.

 - When the IP is done, press the cancel button.
-Place a kitchen towel on the steam release handle.

 - When the pin drops, open the lid.
 Do a quick manual release by moving the steam release handle from sealing to venting.
+You can also wait for 5 mins for a natural release.

 - Pour cold water to the eggs and let them cool down.
 Peel the eggs and prick them with a fork.